 3. The Expat Bubble is enticing

 Now that you’ve found yourself in a foreign country enjoying all these new experiences, guess who are the people that can share and understand what you’re going through the best?
 Other expats!
 And it’s so easy with them.
 Being part of the expat community is usually an interesting and fun group to be around.
 While they can make you feel more at home and help you navigate the pitfalls of a new and foreign culture, they are less likely to help you improve your language skills.

-4. English is very common wherever you go
+4. English is very common almost everywhere

 Luckily and unluckily for you, English is becoming the “lingua franca” or the common language for international communication.
 Especially in the big cities of Europe, you can find many locals who have at least rudimentary English.
 And because English is so popular, even some locals that you meet will be interested in hanging out with you because they want to practice their English!
 And if their English is substantially better than your foreign language skills, you may find yourself in the habit of mainly speaking English together.